telerik/xaml-docs/introduction.md

 __Forums__

-You can visit the [Telerik UI for {{ site.framework_name }} forums]{% if site.site_name == 'Silverlight' %}(http://www.telerik.com/forums/silverlight){% else %}(http://www.telerik.com/forums/wpf){% endif %} and leave us a feedback.
+You can visit the [Telerik UI for {{ site.framework_name }} forums](http://www.telerik.com/forums/wpf) and leave us a feedback.
 Please notice that this method will take a bit longer to reach our documentation team.
 However, if you need a fast reply from our support team, leaving feedback in the forum guarantees a support number for your suggestions and that we will follow up on it.

 Thank you for your contribution to the {{ site.framework_name }} Documentation!